coreos/docs/running-coreos/platforms/libvirt/index.md

 ### Network configuration

-By default, CoreOS uses DHCP to get its network configuration, but in my libvirt setup, I connect the VMs with a bridge to eth0.
+By default, CoreOS uses DHCP to get its network configuration, but in my libvirt setup, I connect the VMs with a bridge to the host's eth0.

 To make CoreOS use custom networking settings, you can mount the image’s OEM partition and add a run.sh shell script: